technologists-team/TechToolbox/legal.md

 ## License

-All images, models, and rigging files in this repository are licensed under the Creative Commons Attribution-ShareAlike 3.0 United States license, unless otherwise stated.
+All images, models, and rigging files in this repository are licensed under the `Creative Commons Attribution-ShareAlike 3.0 United States license`, unless otherwise stated.
 See `LICENSE-ASSETS`.

 ## Code license
+Since this engine is based on RobustToolbox, the code written by the Technologist Team and contributors is licensed separately, and the code of the [RobustToolbox repository](https://github.com/space-wizards/RobustToolbox) is licensed separately.

+### TechToolbox
+All human-readable source code materials in this repository contributed are licensed under the MIT license, unless otherwise stated.
+See `LICENSE.TXT`.

+### RobustToolbox
 All human-readable source code materials in this repository contributed **before** 13 March, 2019 at 12:00:00 UTC are licensed under the GPL version 3, unless otherwise stated.
 See `LICENSE-GPLv3.TXT`.

 All human-readable source code materials in this repository contributed **after** 13 March, 2019 at 12:00:00 UTC are licensed under the MIT license, unless otherwise stated.
 See `LICENSE-MIT.TXT`.